Strong Bow Shocks: Turbulence and An Exact Self-Similar Asymptotic: Numerical Setup and Results

 where $e_{\rm T} = p / [\rho(\gamma - 1)] + |\textbf{v}|^2/2$ is the total specific energy and $\mathbb{I}$ is the identity matrix.
 We solve Equations \eqref{eq:dcons} -- \eqref{eq:econs} using a second-order Godunov-type GPU-accelerated gas dynamics code entitled \texttt{SIMBI} \citep{DuPont+2023}.
 The initial condition is an ambient density of $\rho_\infty = 1$, ambient vertical velocity $v_{\infty} = -1$, and ambient Mach number $M_\infty = 10^4$ with $\gamma = 5/3$.
 The length scale is set by a characteristic obstacle size $\ell = 1$.
 For the rigid obstacle, $\ell$ is just the radius.
 For the windy obstacles, $\ell$ is the stand-off distance of the outermost shock.
 All calculations are done in the rest frame of the obstacle.

 We first compute the solution for the solid obstacle.
 To achieve this, we invoke the immersed boundary method as described in \cite{peskin_2002} where we place a spherical and impermeable boundary surface on top of the grid.
-This method perfectly captures a rigid body to avoid erroneous ablation effects and Rayleigh-Taylor instabilities.
+We treat the rigid body as a discrete set of markers on the grid with discrete forcing as similarly described in \cite{Gronskis+2016}.
+This method perfectly captures a rigid body to avoid erroneous ablation effects and Rayleigh-Taylor fingers that would penetrate and distort the obstacle shape.
 For the wind, we continuously inject mass into a volume such that the stand-off density is $\rho_{\rm s} > \rho_\infty (v_\infty / v_{\rm wind})^2$, where $v_{\rm wind}$ is the ballistic wind velocity.
 Let $ \scriptr = \sqrt{r^2 + (z - z_0)^2}$ where $z_0$ is the obstacle's vertical offset, then the wind is

 As a parameter study, we investigate the set of wind speeds $v_{\rm wind} = \{0.1, 1, 10 \}$ and their impacts on the far downstream flow.